 Hostinger’s in-house and well-known website builder allows you to publish a website in minutes with a straightforward and beginner-friendly interface.
 Building a website with Zyro is as simple as picking an SEO-friendly template, dragging and dropping to edit, and selecting a publishing plan.

-Both HostGator and Hostinger’s website builders allow you to create simple websites, but because only Zyro offers a free trial, Hostinger wins this round.
+Both HostGator and Hostinger’s website builders allow you to create simple websites within in a minute.

 HostGator, like Hostinger, offers the industry-standard 99.9% uptime guarantee.
 Considering this, the results we obtained are even more impressive.